Other sources of funding

 Thomas and Margaret Roddan Trust

 Applications forms are available from the 1st April and the closing date is usually in June.
-Applications can be collected from the Student Services Hub at 2Z Cottrell.
+Applications can be collected from the Student Services Hub in Campus Central.

 Who can apply?